 The home of Wanda and Leland Ashcroft, Hyde Park, Utah

 I thought it was interesting that Wanda addressed Martina as “Mrs. Thurston.”
-This is a formality that we would not use today, but it would have been more common sixty years ago.
+This is a formality we would not use today, but it would have been more common sixty years ago.
 Of course, Martina was eight years older than Wanda.
-I remember when I visited Grandmother Thurston I found it a bit difficult to communicate with her.
+I remember when I visited Grandmother Thurston I found it a bit difficult to interact with her.
 She was a willing communicator, and could read lips, but when she spoke her deafness and her Danish accent made her hard for me to understand.